 Image Credit: Ashiq Surendran for Wikimedia Commons

-The Napier Museum in Thiruvananthapuram has a history dating back to the mid-19th century.
+The Napier Museum Thiruvananthapuram Kerala has a history dating back to the mid-19th century.
 The original building was constructed in 1857 during the reign of Uthram Thirunal Marthanda Varma but was later demolished in 1874 during Ayilyam Thirunal’s rule to make way for a new museum.

 In 1872, Robert Chisholm, a consulting architect appointed by the Governor of Madras, designed the new museum.
 Construction began and was completed by 1880, opening to the public.
 It was named after Francis Napier, the Governor of Madras and the 10th Lord Napier.